dhruvgairola/dhruvgairola.github.io/about.md

 **Education**

 I completed my MSc degree in Computer Science at McMaster University as a member of the [Data Science Research Lab](http://db.cas.mcmaster.ca).
-My thesis was titled [Data Cleaning with Minimal Information Disclosure](http://macsphere.mcmaster.ca/bitstream/11375/18075/2/gairola_dhruv_201507_msc_computer_science.pdf) and lead to 2 publications (ACM JDIQ Journal and ACM CIKM Conference).
+My thesis was titled [Data Cleaning with Minimal Information Disclosure](http://macsphere.mcmaster.ca/bitstream/11375/18075/2/gairola_dhruv_201507_msc_computer_science.pdf) and lead to 3 publications (1 ACM JDIQ Journal and 2 ACM CIKM Conference).
 Additionally, I completed my BSc degree (Hons) in Computer Science at the University of Nottingham, graduating with First Class Honours and a departmental rank of 1/55.

 **Technical Interests**

-Broadly, my interests include distributed systems, classical machine learning and software architecture.
+Broadly, my interests include distributed systems, software architecture and algorithms.
 I like diving deep into problems.
 I am intimately familiar with Java, and Java-related technologies (Spring, Spark, Android, JRuby, etc).
 I also enjoy programming in Javascript, Python and Ruby.

 The image below depicts a few of my interests.
 It is a [dendrogram](http://en.wikipedia.org/wiki/Dendrogram) produced by a hierarchical text clustering algorithm (written in R).
 ![_config.yml]({{ site.baseurl }}/images/skills.png)